 This impasse hasn’t stopped Abu Asem from brooding.
 “She is going to her death,” Abu Asem grunts.
 “I don’t want her to go, but there is nothing I can do about it because my daughter is in danger.”

 Over six years of war in Syria has heavily damaged telecommunication networks, making stable signal service spotty at best.
 “Our daughter calls us whenever her phone gets service, which is maybe once every week or two,” Abu Asem continues.
 “We dream of returning to Syria one day, but I know that is not possible now.”

 As I left Abu Asem’s caravan, he perched himself outside on a plastic chair in the sun and watched a truck fill up a tank on wooden stilts with water for his family.
-He seemed to retain the frozen look of a daydreamer that doesn’t know anyone is watching them.
+He stood there with the frozen look of a daydreamer that doesn’t know anyone is watching.
 We drove off and a cloud of dust fogged our view of him, still locked in some deep reverie.

 “Syria is not coming back anytime soon,” Khaled hissed.
 “It’ll be another 50 years or more before it is rebuilt.”
 He drew a crossed line over the palm of his hand.

 “I put an ‘X’ on it.
 We’ll stay here, or, if God is willing, move on, but I am not going back.”